 The second golden rule of accounting pertains to the recognition of revenues.
 This rule recognizes revenues when earned and realized, regardless of when the associated cash is received.

-2. Realization: Revenue is realized when it is received in cash or another asset of value.
+- Realization: Revenue is realized when it is received in cash or another asset of value.
 In cases of credit sales, the revenue is still realized as a receivable, as the company expects to receive payment in the future.

-3. By adhering to the Golden Rule of Revenue Recognition, businesses can accurately reflect their financial performance in a given period, regardless of when cash is received.
+By adhering to the Golden Rule of Revenue Recognition, businesses can accurately reflect their financial performance in a given period, regardless of when cash is received.

-Rule 3: The Golden Rule of Matching
+What is Golden Rule of Expense Matching with Example?

 The third golden rule of accounting centers around the concept of expense matching.
 According to this rule, expenses should be recognized in the same period as the revenues they helped generate.